 The tree warden's responsibilities include approving the planting, pruning or removal of trees under his or her authority.
 Public safety is among the chief concerns of the tree warden.

 Use the map below to find contact information for Connecticut's tree wardens.
 Listings are based on information provided by the municipality and do not include borough or village tree wardens, or deputy tree wardens.

-Note: If the map does not display properly, please view the full size version of the map or use a different web browser (Internet Explorer (IE) version 9 or higher or latest version of Firefox, Chrome, Safari, iOS Safari, Android Browser or Chrome for Android).
+Note: If the map does not display properly, please view the full size version of the map or use a different web browser (Microsoft Edge or latest version of Firefox, Google Chrome, Safari, iOS Safari, Android Browser, or Chrome for Android).